brh55/node-slack-seed/README.md

 If set up was unsuccessful, you should get a message to verify your configurations, along with important configurations that the server has set up.

+## License
+This repository is protected under the MIT License.

 ## Contribute
-A bulk of the project can be refactored quite a bit.
-Thus, if you are more than welcome to submit any issues and feature request to the issues section of the repo.
-I'm no means a expert in Node, so feel free to submit PR for refactors, typos, features, README clarity, etc. All I ask is maintain the code style in place, and keep the code clean.
+Contributions are welcomed, feel free to submit and report any issues.